github/developer.github.com/content/integrations-directory/marketing-guidelines.md

 > Using a custom deployment?
 Customize the build to deploy to your servers!

 ## General tips
-- Do not use `H1` level headings
+- Do not use `H1` level headings.
-- Use `H3` for section headings, `H4` for subsections
+- Use `H3` for section headings, `H4` for subsections.
 - Avoid italics.
-Use bold for emphasis instead
+Use bold for emphasis instead.
-- Use sentence case for titles
+- Use sentence case for titles.
-- Do not write in all caps to provide emphasis
+- Do not write in all caps to provide emphasis.
 - Write in [GitHub Flavored markdown](https://help.github.com/articles/github-flavored-markdown/).

 ## Integration logo guidelines